 This wing has passed the criteria required by the DGAC and has been load tested to the EN 926.1 standard.
-In addition to our own extensive testing, the 24, 26 and 28 have also been independently flight tested to the EN 926.2 standard with the use of the accelerator system, but with the trimmers set to the slow position.
-The 22 and 30 are only DGAC recognised.
+In addition to our own extensive testing, it has also been independently flight tested to the EN 926.2 standard with the use of the accelerator system, but with the trimmers set to the slow position only.
 Releasing the trimmers, or flying outside of the EN certified weight range invalidates any EN flight certification.
 As delivered, the wing does not conform to the EN 926.2 standard due to the inclusion of the trimmer risers.